AldoCP/PubMed_databases/README.md

 The Medical Subject Heading (MeSH) terms are extracted from all the articles retrieved as "search results" from PubMed.
 This function is performed by the file "MeSH_to_MySQL.py".
-The MeSH terms are stored in a MySQL database of the form:
+The MeSH terms are stored in a MySQL database with four columns: "Id", "PMID", "MeSH" and "Dates".

 +----+---------+------------+------------+

 | Id | PMID    | MeSH       | Dates      |

 +----+---------+------------+------------+

 |  1 | 7701056 | Adult      | 1994-12-01 |

 |  2 | 7701056 | Calcitriol | 1994-12-01 |

 |  3 | 7701056 | Female     | 1994-12-01 |

 |  4 | 7701056 | Humans     | 1994-12-01 |

 |  5 | 7701056 | Male       | 1994-12-01 |

 +----+---------+------------+------------+

 By default, this file assesses the whole literature on "Psychology" found in PubMed from 2000 to 2010 (~25000 articles).